 - correct any inaccuracies in your personal data by informing us to make the necessary changes;

-- modify or withdraw your consent for the collection, use and disclosure of your personal data (see section 4 above);
+- modify or withdraw your consent for the collection, use and disclosure of your personal data (see section 4 “On what legal basis do we use your personal data?” above);

 - delete your personal data where there is no lawful justification for KWM to retain it;

 - put the processing of your data on hold while, or until such time as: